How the world's largest pipe organ ended up in a Philadelphia department store

 The Wanamaker organ had originally been built for the St Louis World’s Fair in 1904, where it adorned the Festival Hall on a massive 1,200-acre site.
 Billed as the ‘largest organ in the world’, with 10,000 pipes and five keyboards, the instrument staggered listeners who thronged to daily recitals.
 ‘Heavy chords vibrated through the immense room, causing little thrills to creep up and down the spines of the listeners,’ the Los Angeles Times reported.

-We named the Wanamaker organ as one of the best organs in the world.
+We named the Wanamaker organ as one of the best pipe organs in the world.

-When and why did John Wanamaker buy the organ?
+When and why did John Wanamaker buy it?

 When the Fair ended, however, the giant instrument fell silent.
 A plan to shift it permanently to Convention Hall in Kansas City was abandoned, and for the next five years the organ languished in storage.
 Enter John Wanamaker, owner of a hugely successful department store in his native Philadelphia.
 A massive expansion of the property was underway, and the St Louis organ would, Wanamaker reckoned, be the jewel in the crown of his palatial emporium.